Cream pie

-A cream pie, crème pie, or creme pie is a type of pie filled with a rich custard or pudding that is made from milk, cream, sugar, wheat flour, and eggs.
-It comes in many forms, including vanilla, lemon, lime, peanut butter, banana, coconut, and chocolate.
-One feature of most cream pies is a whipped cream topping.
+A cream pie, crème pie, or creme pie is a type of pie filled with a rich custard or pudding that is made from milk, cream, sugar, wheat flour, and eggs and typically topped with whipped cream.

+Cream pies are usually what is used for pieing, or throwing a pie in someone's face.

+Variations

+One notable version is the banana cream pie.
+Cream pies are made in many other flavors, including vanilla, lemon, lime, peanut butter, coconut, and chocolate.

+Ingredients

+Most cream pies have a custard filling and a whipped cream topping.
 The custard filling is related to crème patissière, a key component of French cakes, and tarts.
 It is a one-crust pie, where the crust covers the bottom and sides but not the top.
 The crust may be a standard pastry pie crust, or made with crumbled cookies or a graham cracker crust.

 Most cream pies are made with a cooked custard filling.
 The "Magic Lemon Cream Pie", invented at Borden and attributed to their fictional spokesperson, Jane Ellison, is instead thickened by the room-temperature curdling of a mixture of sweetened condensed milk, eggs, and lemon juice.
 This later evolved into Key lime pie.

 Pieing

-Cream pies are often associated with comedians who use them as a gimmick in their routines, with the pie being pushed against someone's face.
-When used for show business purposes, cream pies are generally mock-up pies made from only canned whipped cream or, in some instances, shaving cream in order to avoid curdling under hot stage lights.
-Pieing is the act of throwing a pie at a person or people.
-This can be a political action when the target is an authority figure, politician, or celebrity and can be used as a means of protesting against the target's political beliefs, or against perceived arrogance or vanity.
-Perpetrators sometimes generally regard the act as a form of ridicule intended to embarrass and humiliate the victim.
-In most or all US jurisdictions, pieing is punishable as battery, and may constitute assault as well.
-Some political activists throw cream pies onto the faces of politicians to shame them and humiliate them (e.g., les Entartistes).
+Pieing, or throwing a pie—usually a cream pie—has its origins in the "pie in the face" gag from slapstick comedy.
+It appears on stage in the music hall sketches of the English theatre impresario Fred Karno.
+The practice is also used to express disapproval of politicians or other public figures and is sometimes done lightheartedly at charity events, where someone in a position of authority will volunteer to receive a pie in the face from the winning bidder.